 Setting up your payroll process requires you to figure out, in advance, where all your payroll-related documents are going to be stored and how long they’ll be retained.
 Online payroll software like Gusto lets you sign and store documents electronically.
 This is important because government agencies like the IRS and DOL have a right to audit your employee payroll documentation.
 Don’t be caught off-guard without a filing system.

-A Note About Who Should Set Up & Run Payroll HR or Accounting
+Who Should Set Up & Run Payroll: HR or Accounting

 Many small businesses haven’t the financial resources to segregate duties like HR/payroll and payroll accounting.
 It’s often done by the same person, such as the business owner, his or her spouse, a bookkeeper or office worker.
 However, this depends on how large your payroll is and what other duties need to be done.
 Considerations are noted below for having payroll managed by HR vs. accounting.